jpzomer/bet365-last-bets-scraper/README.md

-# Bet365 web scraper
+# bet365 web scraper

-Scraps your bet365 account history and downloads all bets within the last 6 months into a json file.
+Uses selenium web driver to scrap bet365 account history and downloads all bets into a json file.

-Uses selenium web driver.
+Currently using a saved HTML file, as it is against bet365 T&C the "use of automated systems or software to copy and/or extract the whole or any part of, the Website, the information or data on the Website".